tdimitrov/tranqap/README.md

 ```
 At this point rpcap should be installer in `$GOPATH/bin`.
 This path should be added to system path.

+## Binary installation
+For each release rpm and deb packages are provided.
+Head to [releases](https://github.com/tdimitrov/rpcap/releases) tab of the project and download the package for your distribution.

 ## Configuration and usage
 rpcap looks for a file named config.json in the current working dir.
 A sample file can be found [here](samples/config.json).